MakRamsey/NoSQL-MongoDB/README.md

 Greetings,

-Welcome to the NoSQL repository!
+Welcome to the NoSQL-MongoDB repository!
 This project utilizes Python, Pymongo, MongoDB and Pandas to create and hydrate a NoSQL database, perform record management within the database and subsequent exploratory analysis.

 Repository Stucture: